klenert17/Engineering_4_Notebook/README.md

 #### Assignment Description

-For this assignment, we had to take our data from the previous assignment and turn it into viewable graphs.
+For this assignment, we had to take our data from the previous assignment and turn it into visible graphs.

 #### Evidence